Nichelle Nichols, Lt. Uhura on 'Star Trek,' has died at 89 - NewsBreak

 Nichelle Nichols, Lt.
 Uhura on 'Star Trek,' has died at 89

-Nichelle Nichols, who broke barriers for Black women in Hollywood as communications officer Lt.
-Uhura on the original “Star Trek” television series, has died at the age of 89.
+Nichelle Nichols, known for her role as Nyota Uhura in "Star Trek: The Original Series" has died at the age of 89.

-Her son Kyle Johnson said Nichols died Saturday in Silver City, New Mexico.
+Nichols' son, Kyle Johnson, announced Nichols' death Sunday in a Facebook post.

+After the show's first season, Nichols was set to leave the show until a chance encounter with Dr. Martin Luther King Jr., who she said talked her out of it.

+"He said, 'for the first time on television we will be seen as we should be seen every day - as intelligent, quality, beautiful people who can sing, dance but who can go into space,"' Nichols said during an interview.

-Her role in the 1966-69 series earned Nichols a lifelong position of honor with the series’ rabid fans, known as Trekkers and Trekkies.
+Nichols' role in the 1966-69 series as Lt.
+Uhura earned Nichols a lifelong position of honor with the series' rabid fans, known as Trekkers and Trekkies.
 It also earned her accolades for breaking stereotypes that had limited Black women to acting roles as servants and included an interracial onscreen kiss with co-star William Shatner that was unheard of at the time.

-Shatner tweeted Sunday: “I am so sorry to hear about the passing of Nichelle.
-She was a beautiful woman & played an admirable character that did so much for redefining social issues both here in the US & throughout the world.”

-George Takei, who shared the bridge of the USS Enterprise with her as Sulu in the original “Star Trek” series, called her trailblazing and incomparable.
-“For today, my heart is heavy, my eyes shining like the stars you now rest among, my dearest friend," he tweeted.

 Like other original cast members, Nichols also appeared in six big-screen spinoffs starting in 1979 with "Star Trek: The Motion Picture" and frequented "Star Trek" fan conventions.
 She also served for many years as a NASA recruiter, helping bring minorities and women into the astronaut corps.